drupalcare/solo/README.md

 - Input field for predefined CSS classes from Solo or third-party libraries.
 - 15 color input fields for global use across the site.

-## Predefined Color Themes Settings
+## Predefined Color Scheme Settings

 - Dropdown select list with 50 predefined Color Scheme Themes for the site.